Reconstructing biochemical cluster networks: Computational results

 \section{Computational results}

 We will now provide some computational results for Algorithm~\ref{alg:reconstruction}.
 All computations were performed in {\mbox CoCoA 4.7} (see \cite{CocoaSystem}) on a machine with a dual core x86\_64 processor with 2Ghz and 2GB of main memory.
-For the permanganate/oxalic acid reaction and the corresponding mass/charge balance equations (\ref{eq:oxalic}) we obtain $1022$ elementary reactions $M=U\cup -U\cup D$.
-We had to construct $19\cdot 18 + 1= 343$ Gröbner bases for the cluster graph reconstruction.
-All the necessary Gröbner bases computations for this system were performed in less than $2$ min ($1$m$53$s) and the remaining time for the actual cluster graph reconstruction can be neglected (<$1$s) as only normal form computations were performed.
-The Gröbner basis of $J_U$ contained $136$ elements and the Gröbner bases of the corresponding ideals $J_U: x_i$ were of similar size.
+For the permanganate/oxalic acid reaction and the corresponding mass/charge balance equations (\ref{eq:oxalic}) we obtain $1022$ elementary reactions $M=U\cup D$.
+We had to construct $19\cdot 18 + 1=343$ Gr\"obner bases for the cluster graph reconstruction.
+All the necessary Gr\"obner bases computations for this system were performed in less than $2$ min ($1$m$53$s) and the remaining time for the actual cluster graph reconstruction can be neglected (<$1$s) as only normal form computations were performed.
+The Gr\"obner basis of $J_U$ contained $136$ elements and the Gr\"obner bases of the corresponding ideals $J_U:x_i$ were of similar size.

 As shown in \cite{CHEMNETS-1}, $16$ species do suffice to explain the reaction process.
-We performed the same computations for the reduced matrix and obtained both, significantly reduced computational time and size of the Gröbner bases.
-In this case the $16\cdot 15+1=241$ Gröbner bases computations were performed in less than $14$ secs and the Gröbner basis of $J_U$ contained $29$ elements.
-The Gröbner bases of the ideals $J_U: x_i$ were again of similar size.
+We performed the same computations for the reduced matrix and obtained both, significantly reduced computational time and size of the Gr\"obner bases.
+In this case the $16\cdot 15+1=241$ Gr\"obner bases computations were performed in less than $14$ secs and the Gr\"obner basis of $J_U$ contained $29$ elements.
+The Gr\"obner bases of the ideals $J_U: x_i$ were again of similar size.
 Again, the time for computing the cluster graph, see Figure \ref{fig:clustGraph}, is neglectable (<$1$s).

-We were also able compute a Gröbner basis of $J_U$ for a large reaction network from an air pollution model involving 80 species and 13556 reversible elementary reactions.
-The Gröbner basis of $J_U$ could be computed in less than $5$ min ($4$m$48$s) and contained $5740$ elements.
+We were also able to compute a Gr\"obner basis of $J_U$ for a large reaction network from an air pollution model involving 80 species and 13556 reversible elementary reactions.
+The Gr\"obner basis of $J_U$ could be computed in less than $5$ min ($4$m$48$s) and contained $5740$ elements.